Reference Twice: A Simple and Unified Baseline for Few-Shot Instance Segmentation: Experiments

-\textbf{Effect of fine-tuning CAL.} To demonstrate the role of CAL in allowing DETR-like models to learn novel classes, we freeze CAL in the novel fine-tuning stage and only fine-tune the object queries and the class head.
-Tab.~\ref{tab:abl_cal} shows that the model can barely generalize with CAL frozen, leading to a huge gap with the model that fine-tunes CAL (2.6 vs 17.4 nAP).
-Additionally, the result indicates that we do not need extra learnable parameters to guarantee sufficient ability to transfer to novel domain and fine-tuning an additional CAL can already achieve both novel class generalization and base knowledge retainment.
+\textbf{Effect of fine-tuning CAL}\quad To illustrate the significance of CAL in enabling DETR-like models to learn novel classes, we freeze CAL during the novel fine-tuning stage and only fine-tune the object queries and the class head.
+Tab.~\ref{tab:abl_cal} reveals that the model struggles to generalize with a frozen CAL, resulting in a substantial gap compared to the model that fine-tunes CAL (2.6 vs 17.4 nAP).
+Moreover, the findings suggest that additional learnable parameters are unnecessary to ensure adequate transferability to the novel domain, as fine-tuning an existing CAL can achieve both novel class generalization and base knowledge retention.

-\textbf{Support features in 1st Ref.} In Tab.~\ref{tab:abl_feat_sel}, we present ablation on different features that are used to compute dynamic class centers, including three stages of features from ResNet-50 (denoted as Res3, Res4 and Res5) and the flattened multi-scale features from the first transformer encoder layer (denoted as Enc1).
-We find that using support features of larger scale brings significant performance boost (17.2 vs 16.4nAP) might because more small objects are noticed.
-Using multi-scale features further gains 0.2 point in nAP.
+\textbf{Support features in first reference}\quad In Tab.~\ref{tab:abl_feat_sel}, we conduct an ablation study on various features used to compute adaptive class prototypes, including three stages of features from ResNet-50 (denoted as Res3, Res4, and Res5) and the flattened multi-scale features from the first transformer encoder layer (denoted as Enc1).
+Utilizing support features of a larger scale results in a notable performance improvement (17.2 vs 16.4 nAP), potentially due to the increased detection of smaller objects.
+Employing multi-scale features further contributes to a 0.2 nAP gain.

+\textbf{Support features in second reference}\quad To showcase the efficacy of our query-based aggregation in the second reference, we implement an image-based version that employs the same adaptive class prototypes from the first reference as support guidance and uses cross-attention as the aggregation operation.
+Tab.~\ref{tab:abl_query_or_img} demonstrates that the query-level enhancement module outperforms the feature-level one, resulting in a 1.1 nAP increase.
+This validates the superiority of our RefT framework over a purely feature-level enhancement framework.

-\textbf{Pooling in 1st Ref.} In Tab.~\ref{tab:abl_pooling}, we compare different pooling methods to extract relevant information from support images.
-It can be observed that with the improvement of the accuracy of the feature region, the result increases correspondingly.
-This is because more accurate instance features without noise provide more distinguishing class centers for the query branch classification.
+\textbf{Pooling in first reference} In Tab.~\ref{tab:abl_pooling}, we compare various pooling methods for extracting pertinent information from support images.
+As the accuracy of the feature region improves, the performance increases correspondingly.
+This is attributed to the more accurate instance features without noise, which provide more distinctive class prototypes for the query branch classification.

-\textbf{Query selection in 2nd Ref.} In Tab.~\ref{tab:abl_query_sel}, we compare the results of selecting top 10 object queries in 2nd reference sorted by scores or mask IoU.
-The results are comparable when k is small because object queries are more accurate both for classification and segmentation.
+\textbf{Query selection in second reference} In Tab.~\ref{tab:abl_query_sel}, we compare the results of selecting top 10 object queries in second reference sorted by scores or mask IoU.
+The results are comparable when k is small, as object queries exhibit higher accuracy for both classification and segmentation.